For a list of all reptiles, see list of reptiles and amphibians.

 - Maces and Flails: Not an issue.

-- Short Blades: All short blades deal piercing damage except for the Captain's Cutlass.
+- Short Blades: All short blades deal piercing damage.
 Fighting a hydra with a dagger is still not recommended unless you have Stabbing bonuses.
 Invisibility is quite useful here, since they neither see nor sense it.

 - Polearms: Use a spear, trident, or demon trident.